haebeom-lee/haebeom-lee.github.io/_pages/about.md

 ---
 I'm an assitant professor in the School of Electrical Engineering at Korea University.
 Prior to this, I was a postdoctoral researcher at KAIST under the supervision of [Prof. Juho Lee](https://juho-lee.github.io/), and at Mila and Université de Montréal under the supervision of [Prof. Yoshua Bengio](https://yoshuabengio.org/).
 I earned my Ph.D degree from KAIST under the supervision of [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).

 ## Research Interest
 My research interest include
 - System 2 Deep Learning
+- Meta-Learning
+- AutoML and Hyperparameter Optimization
+- Bayesian Inference and Learning
 - Generative Flow Networks (GFlowNet)
-- Bayesian Inference and Learning
-- Meta-Learning / Multi-Task Learning / Transfer Learning
+- Transfer Learning / Multi-Task Learning / Continual Learning

-- AutoML
+## For the prospective students ##
+I am looking for self-motivated students with various backgrounds, like electrical engineering, computer science, or mathematics.
+If you are interested in the topics above and doing research together, please feel free to reach out through my email.
+- For the **prospective undergraduate interns**, you don't need to have strong backgrounds on AI or machine learining.
+How enthusiastic you are is probably the most important.
+- For the **prospective master**, I may expect you to have some backgrounds on AI or machine learning, e.g., having interned at other AI/ML labs or company, or having good grades in AI-related courses.
+- For the **prospective PhD**, I expect you to have published at least one first-authored paper to top-tier machine learning conferences, e.g., NeurIPS, ICML, ICLR, ACL, EMNLP, CVPR, ICCV, etc.

+In any cases, I strongly recommend you to have an internship period in our lab for at least 3 months.

 ## Contact
-haebeom dot lee at kaist dot ac dot kr
+haebeomlee dot korea dot ac dot kr

 ## Awards
 - Global Ph.D Fellowship Program, 2019-2021